 Automation - During daytime hours Swansea Sound is fully live and does not run automated programming.

 Local Programming - We are locally programmed Monday to Friday 6am to 10pm.
-From 10pm until 2am programmes originate from the UTV Network Centre.
+From 10pm until 6am programmes originate from our studios in Swanseae.

-Each year The Wave holds a number of events for its' Cash for Kids Appeal with a 8 hour on air auction which is usually held on the first Saturday in December.
+Each year The Station holds a number of events for its' Cash for Kids Appeal with a 8 hour on air auction which is usually held on the first weekend in December.

 A number of locally based charities have received Money from the Cash for Kids Appeal including the children's wards of all of our local hospitals and local projects and schemes of Action for Children, Childline Cymru and NSPPCC Wales.
 We have also donated money to The Penllergaer Splash Appeal, Stepping Stones, Welsh Dragons Burns Club, Friends of Clase, Ty Hafan, Swansea NPT Crossroads and many more.

-Swansea Sound also holds our annual Local Hero Awards every April, and our Culture and Lifestyle Awards and Cash for Kids Ball in October and November respectively.
+Swansea Sound also holds annual Local Hero Awards and Lifestyle Awards, as well as a Cash for Kids Ball in October.

 7am / 9am/ 10am/11am/ 12 noon / 2pm/ 3pm / 4pm/ 6pm bulletins are 3 minutes in duration.
 Their content is 70% local with national and international stories

 News Headlines and Sport bulletins feature weekdays at 6.30am,7.30am, 8.30am then again at 4.30pm & 5.30pm

 7pm, 8pm & 9pm our news is presented in Welsh followed by English headlines.
 10pm - 6am - SKY News Radio- UK wide news